nat-davydova/dictionary/README.md

 - [x] fix bug with searching if input is empty;

 ### Plans for v1.0.1
-- [ ] make set of unique words not in the list, but in the app
+- [ ] make set of unique words not in the list, but in the app (when putting on storage)
+- [ ] re-arrange last searched words when there is a duplicate
 - [ ] improve error handling
+- [ ] move api to service

+### Plans for v1.1.1
 - [ ] add favicon
 - [ ] add better logo (with image)
-- [ ] move api to service

-### Plans for v1.1.1
-- [ ] re-arrange last searched words when there is a duplicate
 - [ ] make Last Searched scrollable